Updated September 6th, 2020

 What’s the Difference Between CBD and THC-Infused Edibles?

 Cannabidiol (CBD) and delta-nine-tetrahydrocannabinol (THC) are two completely separate cannabinoids.
 Aside from their differing effects, one crucial differentiating factor between the two is legality.
 CBD-infused products are legal in all 50 states, so long as federal and state regulations are followed.
-In contrast, THC and other cannabis-related products are only permitted in areas with state-sanctioned medical marijuana programs.
+In contrast, THC and other cannabis-related products are only permitted in areas with state-sanctioned wellness marijuana programs.

 What are the Best CBD Edibles?